Koraiko/Seminar-Lighweight_Text_Classification/README.md

 <!--  yeah you cann look into these links if they are still working :D -->

-This repository is the official page of my seminar paper "Lighweight Text Classification".
+This repository is the official page of my seminar paper "Lightweight Text Classification".
+It was done in the Winter semester of 2021/2022 at the University Ulm.

 ### Abstract
 This paper looks at three different algorithms: skip-gram, fastText, and MDLText for lightweight text classification.
 It compares them and discusses the impacts to find the most suitable use case for each classification algorithm.